Bottlenecks of Conversational AI and Interaction Considerations for Next-Generation Agent Applications

 • After execution, feedback data forms a closed loop for iteration.

-Back then, OpenAI showcased the awe of AI dialogue to the world with ChatGPT 3.5.
+Back then, OpenAI showcased ChatGPT 3.5 to demonstrate the shock of AI dialogue to the world.
 But what truly determines the popularity of AI is not the size of the model parameters but the evolution of interaction methods.

-Future AI applications should resemble "apps with an AI core" more than "AI chatboxes within apps."
+Future AI applications should be more like "apps with an AI core" rather than "AI chatboxes within apps."

-I believe this is the industry's next inflection point and the prerequisite for Agents to truly take off.
+I believe this is the industry's next inflection point and the prerequisite for Agents to truly land.